Simultaneous calculation of elastic scattering, fusion, and direct cross sections for reactions of weakly-bound projectiles: Acknowledgments

 \section{Acknowledgments}

-Thanks to Dr D. K. Sharp for input into the preparation of the manuscript.
-This work was funded by the Council for At-Risk Academics (Cara) within the Cara’s Fellowship Programme.
-This work is partially supported by the British Academy within the British Academy/Cara/Leverhulme Researchers at Risk Research Support Grants Programme under grant number LTRSF/100141.
+Thanks to Dr.\ D. K. Sharp for input into the preparation of the manuscript.
+This work was funded by the Council for At-Risk Academics (Cara) within the Cara Fellowship Programme.
+This work was partially supported by the British Academy within the British Academy/Cara/Leverhulme Researchers at Risk Research Support Grants Programme under grant number LTRSF/100141.